AdobeDocs/commerce-webapi/src/pages/graphql/usage/index.md

 ## Staging queries {#staging}

-Magento GraphQL allows you to use certain queries to return preview information for staged content.
+GraphQL allows you to use certain queries to return preview information for staged content.
 Staging, a Adobe Commerce feature, allows merchants to schedule a set of changes to the storefront that run for a prescribed time in the future.
 These changes, also known as a _campaign_, are defined within the Admin.
 Customers do not have access to staged content, and as a result, staging queries have requirements that do not apply to traditional queries and mutations.

 [Content Staging](https://docs.magento.com/m2/ee/user_guide/cms/content-staging.html) in the _Merchant User Guide_ describes how to create a campaign.